vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 The baseline ranking model is using [bm25](https://docs.vespa.ai/en/reference/bm25.html).

-Below is the the *bm25* ranking profile, defined in the passage document schema:
+Below is the *bm25* ranking profile, defined in the passage document schema:

 <pre>
 rank-profile bm25 {